-In order to use the U-Bahn (underground), you need a valid ticket and you need to know where you want to get on and off.
-It is best to refer to the timetable information to work this out, which also tells you the price of your journey.
-Important: No U-Bahn trains run from 1-4 a.m.
-(Monday through Friday) and from 2-4 a.m.
-(Saturday and Sunday).
+In order to use the U-Bahn, you need a valid ticket and you need to know where to get on or off.
+It's best to refer to the schedule to help work this out - it also tells you the ticket price of your journey.
+Important: No U-Bahn trains run from 1-4 am (Monday to Friday) and from 2-4 am (Saturday and Sunday).